ben-manes/gradle-versions-plugin/README.md

 </details>

-When a coordinate's declared version differs across the aggregated projects, the plain text, JSON, XML, and HTML reports name the projects that declared each version, so the entry no longer reads as self-contradictory:
+When a coordinate's declared version differs across the aggregated projects, the projects that declared each version are printed in the plain text, JSON, XML, and HTML reports, so the entry no longer reads as self-contradictory:

 ```text
 The following dependencies have later milestone versions: